-Many genes have been repeatedly reported within data tables but remain understudied.
+Many genes have been repeatedly reported within data tables but remain understudied

 To determine if there are any understudied regulated genes that are relevant for RNA silencing in C. elegans, we examined data from past studies in the field.
 While complete replication of each study might be needed for direct comparisons, this goal is impractical.
-Even beginning with the 'raw' data deposited to public resources (e.g., fastq files after RNA-seq) and repeating the analyses reported in a publication is not always feasible.
+Even beginning with the 'raw' data deposited to public resources (e.g. fastq files after RNA-seq) and repeating the analyses reported in a publication is not always feasible.
 Summary tables from previous analyses presented in publications provide a practical intermediate level of data to use for comparisons across studies.
-Therefore, we collated a total of 398 tables from 82 publications for comparison (see methods and Table S1 for list of tables) and joined the tables together after standardizing gene names to yield genes that can be compared for presence or absence across the 398 lists (Fig. 1B).
-About 86% (342 of 398) of the included gene lists document RNA changes (mRNA, small RNA, or total RNA) that accompany a perturbation.
-Of the remaining ~14%, some lists document co-immunoprecipitating proteins (19), were pre-defined enrichment lists (24), or are based on other experiments (13).
-To prioritize a set of genes (g) that receive extensive regulatory input and/or that encode proteins that interact with many other proteins and are yet included in selective lists, we propose a metric r_g (Fig. 1B).
-Since the likelihood of including a gene from the lists increases with g, the metric is specified with a subscript for each analysis (e.g., r{25} refers to a regulation score when the top 25 genes that are most commonly present in lists are considered) and defined to be:
+Therefore, we collated a total of 398 tables from 82 publications for comparison (see 'Materials and methods' section and Supplementary Table S1 for list of tables) and joined the tables together after standardizing gene names to yield genes that can be compared for presence or absence across the 398 lists (Figure 1B).
+About 86% (342 of 398) of the included gene lists document RNA changes (mRNA, small RNA or total RNA) that accompany a perturbation.
+Of the remaining $\sim 14\%$, some lists document co-immunoprecipitating proteins (19), were pre-defined enrichment lists (24), or are based on other experiments (13).
+To prioritize a set of genes (g) that receive extensive regulatory input and/or that encode proteins that interact with many other proteins and are yet included in selective lists, we propose a metric r_g (Figure 1B).
+Since the likelihood of including a gene from the lists increases with g, the metric is specified with a subscript for each analysis (e.g. r{25} refers to a regulation score when the top 25 genes that are most commonly present in lists are considered) and defined to be:

-$$r_g \coloneqq \sum{i=1}^n \frac{S_i}{T_i}$$
+$$r_g := \sum{i=1}^n \frac{S_i}{T_i}$$

-where g = size of gene set chosen for analysis, n = total number of lists with altered genes, S_i = number of genes from the ith list that is also present in the gene set g, and T_i = total number of genes in the ith list.
-The larger the set of genes (g) selected, the greater the chance of a dataset (with T_i genes) having at least one overlapping gene within the selected gene set (probability given by $P(S_i > 0)$ in Fig. 1C).
+where, g = size of gene set chosen for analysis, n = total number of lists with altered genes, $S_i = \text{number}$ of genes from the ith list with altered genes, $S_i = \text{number}$ of genes from the ith list that is also present in the gene set g and $T_i = \text{total number}$ of genes in the ith list.
+The larger the set of genes (g) selected, the greater the chance of a dataset (with T_i genes) having at least one overlapping gene within the selected gene set [probability given by $P(S_i > 0)$ in Figure 1C].
 The metric r_g is a decision aid that helps with choosing genes for experimental analysis and is not to be taken as an objective measure of the importance of the gene for the biological process under study.